eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 default may be changed using the option **--tls.layout** {{DT_STR}}

 - `opposites`: roads from opposite directions get the green light at the same time.
 Left turns (which conflict with the opposite stream) either have a green-with-conflict ('m') or get their own phase.
-- `incoming`: each incoming road gets it's own green phase
+- `incoming`: each incoming road gets its own green phase
-- `alternateOneWay`: This program is for a joined controller that regulates alternating one-way access from two or more sides of a work zone (or narrow road). each incoming road gets it's own green phase and there is an all-red phase according to the size of the work zone for traffic to clear before the next direction starts up.
+- `alternateOneWay`: This program is for a joined controller that regulates alternating one-way access from two or more sides of a work zone (or narrow road). each incoming road gets its own green phase and there is an all-red phase according to the size of the work zone for traffic to clear before the next direction starts up.

 ## Node types